 Buffalo Suzuki Strings Inc. is a not-for-profit 501 (c) (3) music education program utilizing the Suzuki Method.
-BSS provides instruction by Suzuki Association of the Americas registered Suzuki Teachers on Violin, Viola, Cello, Double Bass, Piano, Harp and Classical Guitar.
+BSS provides instruction by Suzuki Association of the Americas registered Suzuki Teachers on Violin, Viola, Cello, Piano, Harp and Classical Guitar.
 The BSS music program consists of a combination of private lessons and group instruction for children ages birth to 18 years.

 Enrichment programs such as Music Reading, Orchestra, Fiddling Classes, Quartets, and Advanced Ensemble are also available.
 The BSS curriculum includes annual school-wide concerts, smaller recitals, opportunities for community performances, summer workshops, solo performances plus national and international tours.
 BSS is one of the first programs to offer Suzuki Music for Infants and Toddlers for children from birth to three years of age taught by a SMIT registered teacher.